Kejoko/keeg-site/README.md

 outlet and something to keep me busy.

 I intend on developing this website using reactjs.
+To run this app on a dev server run the command "npm start" in the project's root directory.
+To build this app for deployment run the command "npm run build" in the projects root directory.
+The resulting build will be in the dist directory.

 Here is a list of a few things planned for this website.